Tomcattwo/xwing_ai2/web/README.txt

 HotAC for 2nd Edition rules was updated by Shaun Tiernan, assisted by Claes Sorrenson and the members of Flight Group Alpha (HotAC Imperial A.I.), Bill Waller (Campaign Book and Mission Pack Layout), Justin Gan (Elite Pilot Cards and Player Record Cards Layout), and Dovi Anderson (additional Pilot Ability Cards).
 The new AI contains a "scratch built" xwing_ships3.js file, extensively modified html and xwing_ai3.js files, and added a number of new images.
 The new
 HotAC AI is a faithful representation of the 2.07.04 Imperial AI cards developed by Claes Sorrenson and the Alpha Flight Group for HotAC 2nd Edition, and is a signifcant step up from AI1 or AI2.
 However iot contains AI for only the eight Empire ships used in HotAC.
 Changes were made to the html files for 1st and 2nd edition to fix some broken icons and to allow for switching back and forth between HotAC AI and AI1/AI2.
 No changes were made to the AI1 or AI2 javascript files.
 Additions were made to the style sheet, but no older styles were altered.

+6/18/2020  1.14.01/2.0.2/3.1.0 (Tomcattwo) Appended an additional 19 ships (8 Rebel, 9 Scum, 2 First Order) to incorporate AI for Flight Group Alpha Imperial Cooperative Campaign to HotAC AI
+Completely updated the xwing_ai3.js and xwing_ships3.js files with many changes and new subroutines, and actions. (e.g., added a reroll function, etc.), made links changes to the .html files and minor additions the the style sheet, updated the help and info html files.
+Added Flee Tables for each ship.
+This is a faithful representation of Claes' AI version 7.1 for all 27 ships used in both campaigns, with exception of correction of some maneuver areas in the original AI.
+Changes were made to the AI2 xwing_ships2.js javascript file to correct several errors I caught in there on maneuvers while double-checking the new AI.
+No changes were made to AI 1 or xwing_ai2.js.
+Additions were made to the style sheet, but no older styles were altered.

+6/21/2020 1.14.01/2.0.2/3.1.1 (Tomcattwo) Corrections to maneuver tables prior to publishing based on review and recommendations for improvement by Hipsu (Thank You!!).
+Also added reroll capability for Flee Hyperspace Maneuvers, a "blink" function when you click on a sector to let you know it accepted the click (especially useful for tablet users) and a mini ship-image appears in the sector the user clicks on (tie fighters for rebels, scum and FO AI, x-wings for Empire AI.

+6/23/2020 1.14.01/2.0.2/3.1.2 (Tomcattwo) "Blink" process didn't work properly for mobiles (tablets and phones); devised a new process to make it work properly.
+At Hipsu's request, eliminated the green "Bullseye" overlay on all FGA_image_maps.
+Added functionality to prevent context menu (right click or long press on mobiles) from popping up on main page.
+This was a problem when pressing too long on a sector on mobile devices
+Fixed xwing_ai.js to correct issue of capitalizing target sector filenames for images done during ai2 development.
+Restores ai1 functionality.
+Added a thank you note to Hipsu (Miikka Sohlman) on info3.htm page and in this README.txt file Changed label colors from teal to cyan in style.css Files changed: index3.htm, info3.htm, style.css, xwing_ai3.js, xwing_ai.js, xwing_ships3.js (just to change the version number) and adding the new images.

+6/29/2020 1.14.01/2.0.2/3.1.3 (Tomcattwo) Added Maneuver Tables for each HotAC and FGA ship on Main page and Ships page, with permission from sirjorj for use of screen grabs of the tables from http://xhud.sirjorj.com/xwing.cgi.
+Files changed: xwing_ai3.js, xwing_ships3.js and adding the new maneuver table images.

 -------
 Contact
 -------